fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12b.md

 - Use the node:16 as the base for our image
 - Include the index.js inside the image, so we don't need to manually copy it into the container
-- When we run a container from the image, use node to execute the index.js file.
+- When we run a container from the image, use Node to execute the index.js file.

 The wishes above will translate into a basic Dockerfile.
 The best location to place this file is usually at the root of the project.